akvo/akvo-product-design/RSR/Features/12-ActionBasedNotifications/FunctionalDesign/ActionBasedNotifications.md

 *Comment: this scenario points out the problem with having sign in functionallity on the RSR pages and admin splitted.
 It's hard to provide a workflow that is seamless and where the user does not have to switch between worlds to get a full picture.
 We also need to think about if we should show a follow button if the user is not signed in.
 Personly I think it will be odd since most people can't get an account*

 **Scenario 2 - Donation notification**
 A project recieves a donation, then a user will see a notification in his/hers myAkvo, informing that that the project got a donation.
-The ammount will be visiable.
+The date, ammount & if public donor will be visiable.

 **Scenario 3 - Enabling email notifications**
 At myAkvo the user see a greyed out email settings and a button *enable email notifications*.
 The user pushes the button get a message that he/she got an email with a confirmation email.
 The user clicks the link in the email and are now confirmed for email notifications.
 In myAkvo the email settings for notifications are now enabled.
 The user clicks email notifications.
 The user now will get an email saying that he/she will receive emails when event happens to the project.